razvii22/Yad-Wiki-Backup/Morons/Fudrehcs LEGACY.md

 =Nuclear Arms Race=

 The ''Federal United Republic of the Equal and Happy Citizens of Scrobikia'' was a pair of homeless British dudes living in a hole underneath a big tundra.
-They believed they could compete against ''[[Kartoshkastrana]]'' in achieving world domination and restore the British Empire but were utterly unsuccessful in doing so and just dug a bunch of holes.
+They believed they could compete against ''[[Kartoshkastrana LEGACY]]'' in achieving world domination and restore the British Empire but were utterly unsuccessful in doing so and just dug a bunch of holes.

 ==Members==